-In the following black and white collage by a student, the background is not one picture as in the first example, but consists of several fragments.
+In the following black and white collage by a student, the background is not one single picture as in the first example, but consists of several fragments.
 At first glance, this collage looks like a regular photo, but don’t be mistaken; many different fragments have been merged!
 The photos in the frames are from different images and the woman’s dress has been cut out of the photo of a bridge.
 At the top left, another part of the same bridge has been used.

 Exercise 2: try to create a collage where even the background consists of merged fragments.
 Try out combinations before sticking the fragments.
 Sometimes you get the most beautiful and surprising combinations by chance.
 The nice thing is that a collage usually looks very realistic.
 Use sturdy paper or even cardboard.